xicopitz/homepage/Services.md

 ## Icons

 Services may have an icon attached to them, you can use icons from [Dashboard Icons](https://github.com/walkxcode/dashboard-icons) automatically, by passing the name of the icon, with, or without `.png`.
-You may also pass a remote URL to an icon.
-Support for custom locally served icons is coming soon.
+If you would like to load a remote icon, you may pass the URL to it.
+If you would like to load a local icon, first create a Docker mount to `public/icons` and then reference your icon as `/icons/myicon.png`.

 ```yaml
 - Group A: